The Science of Science and Innovation

 Here is a collection of faculty research and insights related to the science of science.
 For more information about the Kellogg Center for Science of Science & Innovation, visit kell.gg/cssi.

-A new study dispels some of the mystery behind breakthrough success.
+A new study dispels some of the mystery behind success after failure.

 Yian Yin, Yang Wang, James Evans and Dashun Wang